-A gift card (also known as a gift voucher or gift certificate) can be purchased by a customer as a pre-paid money card to use as a method of payment some time later.
+Gift cards (also known as gift vouchers or gift certificates) can be purchased by customers as pre-paid money cards to be used as a method of payment at a later date.
 People often use these types of vouchers as gifts to others.

-When a gift voucher is sold and redeemed it needs to be accounted for in a particular way to ensure that revenue is recognized at the appropriate time.
+When a gift voucher is sold and redeemed it needs to be accounted for in a particular way to ensure that revenue and tax is recognized at the appropriate time.

 Selling gift cards

-Create dedicated products for each value of gift card that you sell.
+You can create dedicated products for each value of gift card that you sell.
 If you sell these cards online, make sure the SKUs you use match the gift card codes on the sales channel.
-When an order containing the gift card is downloaded, the SKU will match and the correct gift card product will be added to Brightpearl.
+When an order containing a gift card downloads, the correct gift card product will then be added to the order in Brightpearl.

-When a gift card is sold the revenue should be recorded as a current liability.
-The revenue can only be recognized once the gift card is redeemed.
+When a gift card is sold, it should be recorded as a current liability; the revenue should only be recognized once the gift card is redeemed.

-To ensure this happens the gift card product can be assigned a "gift card" account code in place of a sales account code.
-When the SKU is added to a sales order, the liability account code will be assigned to the order row to ensure on invoicing, the revenue is not yet recognized.
+To ensure this happens, your gift card products should be assigned a liability account code in place of the sales revenue account code.
+When gift cards are added to sales orders, this liability account code is then automatically assigned to the order row to ensure that the correct accounting is created on invoicing the order.

 How to create a gift card SKU

-- At Settings > Company > Accounting: Account codes (nominal codes) choose this code as the "gift cards" code.
+- At Settings > Company > Accounting: Accounts (nominal codes) choose this code as the "gift cards" code

 - Create product records to represent each different value gift card for sale.
-In the prices tab of the product record, for the sales code choose the "gift card" code.
+In the prices tab of the product record, for the sales code choose the "gift card" code you just created

 Gift card / voucher redemption

 - Take any additional cash payments using the "Take payment" option as normal or if funds are due to the customer use this option to issue a refund

-Here, an item of £200 has been fully paid with a gift card of the same value (notice that the order total is zero):
+Here, an item of £48 has been fully paid with a gift card of the same value (notice that the order total is zero):